ytazz/vnoid/choreography_using_choreonoid.md

 ## Instruction for using choreography function of Choreonoid

-The following instruction is based on a video lecture by Shin-ichiro Nakaoka.
+The following instruction is based on a lecture provided by Shin-ichiro Nakaoka in [HVAC2023 Technical Tutorial](https://ytazz.github.io/vnoid/hvac2023tutorial.html).

 ### Preparation